-Club representatives meet with applicants to ensure that they are aware of the role(s) allocated to them and they may use the occasion to clarify any issues that may arise and identify any coaching or up-skilling needs as appropriate.
+Club representatives meet with applicants to ensure that they are aware of the role(s) allocated to them.
+They may use this opportunity to clarify any issues that may arise and identify any coaching or up-skilling needs as appropriate.